UCLALibrary/LBS/README.md

 ## Developer Tips

-  - `QDB_DB_PASSWORD` is defined in `.docker-compose_secrets.env` - ask a team member for this file.
+  - `QDB_DB_PASSWORD` is defined in `.docker compose_secrets.env` - ask a team member for this file.
 This file is used only in development.
   - Do not commit this file (file names containing "secret" are excluded via the .gitignore file)
   - Browse to the Report Form on your local machine:
 [http://localhost:8000/qdb/report/](http://http://localhost:8000/qdb/report/)

 **Work with the underlying PostgreSQL database in its own docker container**
 ```
-docker-compose exec db psql qdb -U qdb_user
+docker compose exec db psql qdb -U qdb_user

 # help
 \?